 Let us call the set of environmental features relevant to the determination of the consequences of the exercise of any of the options, a state of the world.
 Then a decision problem can be represented by a matrix showing, for each available option, the consequence that follows from its exercise in each relevant state of the world.
-In our first example, for instance, taking the bus has the consequence of having to buy a ticket and arriving late in the event of heavy traffic and of paying for a ticket and arriving early in the event of light traffic.
-This decision problem can be represented in a simple way as in Table 1.1 where the consequences of the available options, for each of the states, are given in the table cells.
+In our first example, for instance, taking the bus has the consequence of having to buy a ticket and arriving late in the event of heavy traffic and paying for a ticket and arriving early in the event of light traffic.
+This decision problem can be represented in a simple way as in Table 1.1 where the consequences of the available options listed in the rows of the table, for each of the states listed in the columns, are given in the table cells.